aws/karpenter-provider-aws/website/content/en/preview/reference/cloudformation.md

 * [AmazonEKSWorkerNodePolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEKSWorkerNodePolicy.html): Lets Amazon EKS worker nodes connect to EKS Clusters.
 * [AmazonEC2ContainerRegistryReadOnly](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonEC2ContainerRegistryReadOnly.html): Allows read-only access to repositories in the Amazon EC2 Container Registry.
 * [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html): Adds AWS Systems Manager service core functions for Amazon EC2.

+If you were to use a node role from an existing cluster, you could skip this provisioning step and pass this node role to any EC2NodeClasses that you create.
+Additionally, you would ensure that the [Karpenter Controller Policy]({{< relref "#karpentercontrollerpolicy" >}}) has `iam:PassRole` permission to the role attached to the generated instance profiles.

 # Karpenter Controller Authorization